jdortuzar/hello_world/README.md

 # hello_world
-Simple new repository from Github Guide
+Simple new repository from Github Guide.
+This is a new commit.